394-w23/Coral-Client/README.md

 MESSAGING_SENDER_ID =

 APP_ID =

 3. Put the corresponding values from firebaseConfig into the .env

-#### Step 6: Run the project
+##### Step 6: Run the project
-1. To run the project, type
+1. To run the project, type into the terminal
 ```
   npm start
 ```
-2. Copy the link into your browser
+2. Copy the link provided into your browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>